essymizo/covid19-Mizoram/README.md

 ## covid19-Mizoram

 Keeping track of covid19 in Mizoram.
-Data processed from official DIPR account https://twitter.com/dipr_mizoram
+Data processed from official twitter account of [Directorate of Information and Public Relations, Mizoram (DIPR)](https://twitter.com/dipr_mizoram)

 ## Data features